-Students will analyze and assess current and emerging technologies, while designing and creating multimedia projects that address customer needs and resolve a problem.
+Arts, A/V Technology and Communications - Graphic Design and Interactive Media Program technologies, while designing and creating multimedia projects that address customer needs and resolve a problem.
 Students will implement personal and interpersonal skills to prepare for a rapidly evolving workplace environment.
 The knowledge and skills acquired and practiced will enable students to successfully perform and interact in a technology-driven society.
 Students will enhance reading, writing, computing, communication, and critical thinking and apply them to the IT environment.
+Prerequisites: None